July 31, 2017

 My wife and I were wondering how this move to Utah would work out; to me, that experience was an answer to a prayer.
 If this girl could somehow find her way from Rio de Janeiro, Brazil, to Rexburg, Idaho, I am sure my family can make it work in Utah.

 At that moment, I realized how much I wanted to continue being a part of BYU-Pathway.
 It’s such an amazing program that helps so many people all around the world.

-These experiences are special to each person, however they’re only a small fraction of the tender mercies all the BYU-Pathway employees have witnessed.
-Just like how many students have come to know that BYU-Pathway is the right program for them, employees have received similar answers to their place and value in this work.
+These experiences are special to each person.
+However, they’re only a small fraction of the tender mercies all the BYU-Pathway employees have witnessed.
+Just like how many students have come to know that BYU-Pathway is the right program for them, employees have received similar answers about their place and value in this work.

 Life brings change, and sometimes change can be difficult.
 However, BYU-Pathway employees have confronted this time of difficult decisions with hope and excitement, ready for whatever Utah and BYU-Pathway Worldwide brings.